-From chapter 1: “An aim of this framework is to respond to the structural barriers put in the place of mathematics success: equity influences all aspects of this document.
-Some overarching principles that guide work towards equity in mathematics include the following:
+Chapter 1 of the framework addresses this question: “One aim of this framework is to respond to the structural barriers to mathematics success.
+Equity—of access and opportunity—is essential and influences all aspects of this document.
+Overarching principles that guide work towards equity in mathematics include the following:

-- All students deserve powerful mathematics; high-level mathematics achievement is not dependent on rare natural gifts, but rather can be cultivated.
+- All students deserve powerful mathematics instruction.
+High-level mathematics achievement is not dependent on rare natural gifts, but rather can be cultivated.

-- Student engagement must be a design goal of mathematics curriculum design, co-equal with content goals.
+- Student engagement must be a goal in designing mathematics curriculum, alongside critical content goals.

-- Students’ cultural backgrounds, experiences, and language are resources for learning mathematics.
+- Students’ cultural backgrounds, experiences, and languages are resources for teaching and learning mathematics.

 Does the draft Mathematics Framework provide guidance for a range of students including students identified as high achieving or gifted?

-By direction of the IQC, the revised draft of the Mathematics Framework includes specific guidance on acceleration (including middle school acceleration) and serving high-achieving students.
-Those changes are reflected in the draft that is posted for the second 60-day public comment period.
+By direction of the IQC at its May 2021 meeting, the revised draft of the Mathematics Framework includes specific guidance on acceleration (including middle school acceleration) and serving advanced students.

 What does the draft Mathematics Framework say about middle school mathematics acceleration programs?